Lalliansanga Renthlei

-Lalliansanga Renthlei (born 5 June 1999) is an Indian professional footballer who plays as a midfielder for Rajasthan United in the I-League.
+Lalliansanga Renthlei (born 5 June 1999) is an Indian professional footballer who plays as a midfielder for I-League club Diamond Harbour.

 Career

 After graduating from AIFF Elite Academy Samik was signed by Chennaiyin B in October 2017.
 He was sent on loan to Indian Arrows in 2019–20 season.
 He made his professional debut for the Indian Arrows side in the Arrow's first match of the 2019–20 season against Gokulam Kerala.
 He started and played till 68th minute as Indian Arrows lost 0–1.